What Are They, Causes, Treatment, and More

 What are the most important facts to know about hiccups?

 Hiccups refer to a sudden, involuntary contraction of the diaphragm that results in abrupt inhalations of air followed by a characteristic “hic” sound.
 Various causes have been identified, most of which include conditions that irritate or damage the phrenic and vagus nerves.
 Usually, hiccups last for a short period of time (i.e., transient hiccups) and are not concerning.
 Transient hiccups generally don't require further intervention, as they typically resolve on their own, but certain maneuvers may reduce their duration.
-Persistent hiccups, which continue for more than 2 days, and chronic hiccups, which last longer than 1 month, may need not only treatment to reduce the severity of the hiccups but also treatment of the underlying cause.
+Persistent hiccups, which continue for more than two days, and chronic hiccups, which last longer than one month, may need not only treatment to reduce the severity of the hiccups but also treatment of the underlying cause.